Brandfetch/n8n-nodes-brandfetch/README.md

 # @brandfetch/n8n-nodes-brandfetch

 This is an n8n community node.
-It lets you use the [Brandfetch API](https://brandfetch.com/developers) in your n8n workflows to retrieve brand assets such as logos, colors, and fonts, and to search for brands by name.
+It lets you use the [Brandfetch API](https://brandfetch.com/developers) in your n8n workflows to retrieve brand assets such as logos, colors, company data and to search for brands by name.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.